Close Menu

 End-user acquisition

 Employees are now software decision-makers.
+Today, they are responsible for more than one-third of the applications within the business.
 The success of SaaS conclusively demonstrates the concept of product-led growth, where software applications are designed to maximize their appeal and utility for the end-user first, and then spread more or less organically.

 This end-user focus shifts the decision-making from traditional software development and sales even further than business unit purchases to employees themselves.